-OVR collaborates with the Pennsylvania Institute on Assistive Technology (PIAT) at Temple University to participate in training, maintain the PATLL, and develop AT resources for Pennsylvanians with disabilities.
+OVR collaborates with Pennsylvania's Initiative on Assistive Technology (PIAT) at the Institute on Disabilities at Temple University to participate in training, maintain the PATLL, and develop AT resources for Pennsylvanians with disabilities.

 Low interest loans are available through the Pennsylvania Assistive Technology Foundation (PATF) to customers who have a disability or any older or state resident who has need for AT.